Migraine Headaches: Migraine refers to headaches that share characteristic symptoms.

-While these drugs came to market to handle other conditions, they are also efficient for migraine prevention.
+While these drugs came to the market to handle other conditions, they are also efficient for migraine prevention.

 Migraine remedy is a race from the clock.
 You can take steps to reduce the intensity of the assault when you sense the warning signs of a migraine.
-That is the time to lie down, relax, and simply take your drugs.
+That is the time to lie down, relax, and take your drugs.

 Non-steroidal anti-inflammatories (NSAIDs), aspirin, and acetaminophen relieve some migraines.
-However, many migraine sufferers need stronger medicines for example sumatriptan or a different medication from your triptan family.
+However, many migraine sufferers need stronger medicines, for example, sumatriptan or a different medication from your triptan family.
 In a few extreme circumstances, you may be treated by your physician with an opioid.

 Treatments such as ice packs or cold compresses on your forehead rush instant reduction.
 Massaging your scalp and rubbing your temples may also help reduce the intensity of the migraine.

 DC’s help many reduce the symptoms of headaches.
-A spinal adjustment can certainly help lessen the strain being placed on the spine and its surrounding structures, such as muscles, tendons, ligaments and blood vessels, diminishing the signs of a headache and allowing for better function.
+A spinal adjustment can certainly help lessen the strain being placed on the spine and its surrounding structures, such as muscles, tendons, ligaments, and blood vessels, diminishing the signs of a headache and allowing for better function.

 Chiropractors are taught to use speed and finesse as an alternative to pressure.
 Chiropractors provide by far the greatest number of manipulations to the spine than any other profession.

 Chiropractic health practitioners have had the same basic training as any other primary care physician.
-The variation between DC’s and MD’s lies in their treatment protocols for certain types of injuries and/or conditions.
+The variation between DC’s and MDs lies in their treatment protocols for certain types of injuries and/or conditions.